PENNSYLVANIA PRE-K COUNTS REQUEST FOR APPLICATION ANNOUNCED-ACTION REQUIRED

-Any applicant should thoroughly review Pennsylvania Pre-K Counts Statute, Regulations, and Guidance prior to submission of a letter of intent to apply to ensure an understanding of the program requirements and expectations of compliance if an application is successful.
+Eligible applicants must provide assurance that they operate in full compliance with Pennsylvania Pre-K Counts Statute, Regulations, and Guidance.
+Applicants should thoroughly review Pennsylvania Pre-K Counts Statute, Regulations, and Guidance prior to submission of a Letter of Intent to apply to ensure an understanding of the program requirements and expectations of compliance if an application is successful.
 The application review process will include evaluation of the extent to which the applicant demonstrates knowledge and understanding of the Pennsylvania Pre-K Counts Statute and Regulations.

-Because of the need to establish access to eGrants procurement system, eligible organizations must submit a completed Letter of Intent to apply for funds.
-The template posted below must be used.
-The Letter of Intent represents intent to apply for Pennsylvania Pre-K Counts funding and includes the legal name of the eligible agency who will apply, the AUN associated with the applying legal entity, preliminary information about requested funding, program model, provider type, and area to be served.
+The Letter of Intent represents the applicant’s intent to apply for PA PKC funding and includes the legal name of the eligible agency that will apply, the AUN associated with the applying legal entity, preliminary information about requested funding, program model, provider type, and area to be served.
 Except for the legal entity and AUN, information submitted in the Letter of Intent may be modified in the final eGrants application.

-Programs interested in applying must submit a fully completed Letter of Intent by 3 pm on April 6, 2018 to RA-PAPreKCounts@pa.gov.
-Programs who do not submit a timely Letter of Intent will not be able to apply in the eGrants system.
+Programs interested in applying must submit a fully completed Letter of Intent by 3 pm on June 10, 2021 to RA-PAPreKCounts@pa.gov.
+Programs that do not submit a timely Letter of Intent will not be able to apply in the eGrants system.
 Late submissions will not be accepted.
-Those agencies submitting a fully complete Letter of Intent by the due date will be notified when the Pennsylvania Pre-K Counts application is open in eGrants.
+Those agencies submitting a fully complete Letter of Intent by the due date will be notified when the PA PKC application is open in eGrants.